What is Whale Watching?

 CryptoQuant

-Exchange flow data, miner activity, and professional trading signals
+Exchange flow data, miner activity, and market context; not automatic trading signals

 Nansen

-Labeled wallet data, smart money tracking, and DeFi analytics
+Labeled wallet data, smart money tracking, and DeFi analytics; labels can still be stale or wrong

 Reading Whale Behavior